rwieruch/blog_robinwieruch_content/react-component-composition.md

 {{% chapter_header "Entering React Component Composition?" "react-component-composition" %}}

 There is one property ([React prop](https://www.robinwieruch.de/react-pass-props-to-component/)) that helps us out with this dilemma for our React component: **the React children prop**.
-It's one special prop provided by React **to render something within a component whereas the component isn't aware ahead of time what it will be**.
+It's one special prop provided by React to render something within a component whereas the component isn't aware ahead of time what it will be.
 A basic example may be the following:

 {{< highlight javascript >}}
 const Button = ({ onClick, type = 'button', children }) => (